Understanding the data + meaning divide

 On any given day, more than half the world’s population sees news from the Associated Press (AP).
 Much of that exposure happens when local media runs AP articles, or reports them through a local lens.
 But getting story-relevant data into the right hands in local newsrooms is no small feat.
 Previously, data would reach the wrong people, get distributed at times that did not match user needs, and get lost in inboxes far from those who could use it.
 AP and its members needed to make sense of the explosion of data for breaking news and enterprise reporting.
 The most time-consuming aspect of this work (estimated at 80 percent of total project time) was finding, vetting and cleaning data.
 The barrier to entry is high, and local newsrooms often lack the time, staff, and tools.

 AP and data.world make data journalism accessible by changing the way data reaches local newsrooms.
-The platform helps technical users quickly create and share queries without leaving the platform or spinning up a database.
+Our enterprise data catalog helps technical users quickly create and share queries without leaving the platform or spinning up a database.
 Less technical users can slice data for their local news markets without any coding experience or data science knowledge.
 Results can be exported in common formats so anyone can dig in.
 AP member newsrooms get clean data faster.
 Local newsrooms around the country now have exclusive and actionable data that can help them inform the public on how national events affect their local communities.

 To read the story in more detail, check out the case study.